-(b) This section shall remain in effect only until January 1, 2021, and as of that date is repealed.
-Notwithstanding any other law, the repeal of this section renders the California Board of Podiatric Medicine subject to review by the appropriate policy committees of the Legislature.
+- (b) This section shall remain in effect only until January 1, 2021, and as of that date is repealed.
+Notwithstanding any other law, the repeal of this section renders the California Board of Podiatric Medicine subject to review by the appropriate policy committees of the Legislature. - (c) The amendments made by the act adding this subdivision relating to podiatrists shall not be construed to change any rights or privileges held by podiatrists prior to the enactment of the act.

 SEC.
-80. Section 2461 of the Business and Professions Code is amended to read:
+81. SEC.
+79. Section 2461 of the Business and Professions Code is amended to read: